 Flying with Victoza: Diabetes rights at the airport

 Flying with diabetes is much easier than it used to be.
 First and unfortunately, there are more diabetics than ever.
 Second and fortunately, airport staffs have been trained and know about diabetes supplies and diabetics’ rights at the airport.

 Your Victoza pen at the airport

 All diabetes-related medical devices and equipment are allowed through airport security checkpoints.
-Insulin, injection devices, preloaded syringes (used and unused), needles, lancets, blood glucose meters & continuous blood glucose monitors, blood test strips, alcohol swabs, pumps, infusion kits, glucagon emergency kit, urine ketone strips, sharps disposal containers, liquids (juice for hypoglycemia), diabetes medications, pills, and any injectable medicine (Victoza included of course!)
+Insulin, insulin pumps, injector pens, needles, syringes, vials, oral medications, lancets, blood test strips, glucagon emergency kit, juice for hypoglycemia, snacks, blood glucose meters & continuous blood glucose monitors, blood test strips, alcohol swabs, infusion kits, urine ketone strips, sharps disposal containers, diabetes medications, pills, and any injectable medicine like Mounjaro, Ozempic, Victoza, Trulicity, or Byetta.

 You are allowed to take your Victoza pen with you on the plane, along with the needles and any other medical element.
 Actually, it’s even recommended you do.
 You should not put any medication in your baggage checked in the hold. of Hazardous temperature and atmosphere conditions during the flight could damage or freeze your meds.